Today's Articles

 On this date in 1919, we celebrate the birth of Elizabeth Koontz, a Black educator and politician.

 Elizabeth Duncan Koontz was born in Salisbury, N.C., and attended that city’s public school system.
 She graduated from Livingstone College in 1938.
 Koontz attained her Master's Degree from Clark/Atlanta University in 1941 and did further study at Columbia University.
-A classroom teacher who devoted her entire life to education, Koontz also served as the first Black woman president of the National Education Association (NEA) in 1968.
+A classroom teacher who devoted her entire life to education, Koontz also served as the first Black woman to be elected president of the National Education Association (NEA) in 1968.

 To become a High School Teacher